devsthlm/mylinks/README.md

 `#backlog` `#planning` `#agile`

-## 12 Manager READMEs from Silicon Valleyâ€™s Top Tech Companies
+## 12 Manager READMEs from Silicon Valley's Top Tech Companies

 This post links to several documents written by development/engineering managers at different companies who define how they work, what they do, what they value and how to interact with them.
 Reading this is great for reflection.
 When reading them it's good to know differences in work culture to the US.